ontolex/morph/draft.md

 > Note: we do not define affix (a bound segmental morph), but instead, `ontolex:Affix` is defined as a subclass of `morph:Morph`.

 >---
-> Class **morph:TransfixMorph** is a discontinous `ontolex:Affix`
+> DEPRECATED Class **morph:TransfixMorph** is a discontinous `ontolex:Affix`
 > subClassOf: ontolex:Affix, morph:Morph
 >
 >  ---
 > ---
-> Class **morph:SimulfixMorph**: A simulfix is a bound morph that entails a   change or replacement of vowels or consonants  (usually vowels) which changes the meaning of   a word, e.g.  eat  in past tense becomes  ate.
+> DEPRECATED Class **morph:SimulfixMorph**: A simulfix is a bound morph that entails a   change or replacement of vowels or consonants  (usually vowels) which changes the meaning of   a word, e.g.  eat  in past tense becomes  ate.
 > subClassOf: ontolex:Affix, morph:Morph
 >
 >  ---

 > ---
-> Class **morph:ZeroMorph**: A morph that that corresponds to no overt   form,  i.e.  orthographic  or  phonetic  representation
+> DEPRECATED Class **morph:ZeroMorph**: A morph that that corresponds to no overt   form,  i.e.  orthographic  or  phonetic  representation
 > subClassOf: ontolex:Affix, morph:Morph
 >
 >  ---

+April 2022: morph subclasses deprecated and moved to [LexInfo](https://github.com/ontolex/lexinfo/pull/29).
+Note that lexinfo does not yet reference `morph:Morph`, but only `ontolex:Affix` and `ontolex:LexicalEntry`, but that should be changed when publishing OntoLex-Morph.
+Also note that the LexInfo definitions should be consolidated with those in this document.

 > ------
 > Property **morph:consistsOf** states  into  which  Morph resources a Form resource can  be segmented.